(NB: I will be illustrating my points with reference to Yoruba traditions: other African traditions and cultures are available.)

 In Yoruba, rendered as ‘ori’ it could mean the upper part of the human body.
 It also alludes to the principle of human divinity and predestination, as well as individuality.

-Another example is the English word ‘husband’ which means, married man considered in relation to his spouse.
+Another example is the English word ‘husband’ which means, married man considered in relation to his married partner.

 Translate this into Yoruba, you get ‘ọkọ.’ which also means married man, but it also means ‘person exercising domination over something or someone.’
 As in the phrase- ‘òfin l’ọkọ ọràn.’
 Which means, ‘the law is made to overcome trouble’.
 So we see that words and translations have inherent connotations that we fail to account for without in-depth thought or analysis.

 Finally, due to the fact that cultures are very much an integral part of society, there is little choice open to members of society but to adhere to them.
 Non-adherence to societal norms leads to isolation within society.
-Conversely, religions are (or should be) mostly preached as predicated on choice – the choice to believe, to have faith.
+Conversely, religions are (or should be) mostly preached as predicated on choice – the choice to believe in them, to put your faith in them.
 Logically, you cannot be forced to have faith.
-By marrying culture with religion we have a situation where being non-religious leads to isolation.
+By marrying culture with religion, we have a situation where being non-religious leads to isolation.
 Political arguments are also predicated on religious normativity rather than communal needs.

 As a postcolonial decolonial Afro-feminist, who is also a Christian, I recommend an amicable divorce of African religion from African cultures.
 Africans can be religious and cultural if they want, but we must understand the difference between the two.
 Africans can be cultural and non-religious, or religious and acultural, or neither.
 We should always have a choice.
 What we should not do is destroy our societies and ourselves by acting in ways that misunderstand what it means to be African.
 We should not impose our personal beliefs on other people.
 Africans have always had a sense of the divine, we have always believed that humanity itself is synonymous with divinity.
 But we have always had a sense that our collective happiness supersedes individual discomfort or pride.
 The innate African inclination to perpetuate collective happiness is the casualty of this unsafe marriage.
 And the evidence is all around us, like so much blood on the ground.